mymyeung2/undergrad/README.md

 # undergrad

 This repo includes some files related to Michael Yeung's undergraduate study (MAEC,BDT,ACTM).
-All codes, unless otherwise stated or referenced, are written by Michael Yeung.
+All codes, unless otherwise stated or referenced, are written by Michael Yeung (or are codes for Michael Yeung's group in projects).

 # Folders
 ## COMP 4331 Data Mining